ninety-six/mono-fractal/README.md

 ## Fractal Atomic Starter Project

-We have also developed a great set of folders & files that can be used as an awesome starter point for your Fractal UI component library.
+I have also developed a great set of folders & files that can be used as an awesome starter point for your Fractal UI component library.
 It's features include:

 - Use of [Twig](https://twig.symfony.com/) as the templating engine
 - Component folder structure based on Atomic Design principles